explaingit

 USE CASE 1

-Publish project documentation directly from Markdown files in a GitHub repository without running a build command.
+Publish project documentation from existing Markdown files without setting up a build pipeline or generating HTML files.

 USE CASE 2